 Globalize your résumé, learn a language, and give yourself an unforgettable Asia experience!

-Take your work experience to the next level – join The Beijing Center’s Intern in China program this summer!
+Take your work experience to the next level – join The Beijing Center’s Intern in China summer program!
 Over your 10-week stay in Beijing, a thriving and diverse city and China’s startup hub, you will navigate the complexities and cultural nuances of the Chinese workplace, challenging and broadening your perspectives in the process.
 No prior Chinese language necessary!
-In addition to Summer term, you can also choose to Intern in China for Spring and Fall semesters.

 We will work closely with you to identify host organizations that suit your interests and career goals